 All three full HDMI-In ports on this soundbar will support all audio formats, from object-based surround sound formats like DTS:X or Dolby Atmos to lossless formats like PCM 5.1, DTS-HD MA, or Dolby TrueHD.

 By connecting this soundbar via optical, you can enjoy streaming or watching Blu-ray movies in either Dolby Digital or DTS surround sound.

 The Sony HT-ST5000 has lots of wireless playback options for you to stream music from your smartphone, tablet, or laptop.
-If you have an iPhone, you won't be able to seamlessly send music to play via AirPlay, unfortunately, but you can easily cast with most devices via Chromecast.
+If you have an iPhone, you won't be able to seamlessly send music to play via AirPlay like you can with the Sony HT-A5000, but you can easily cast with most devices via Chromecast.

 This soundbar is suitable for use with a gaming console or desktop PC since it can passthrough 4k content at 60Hz, even at chroma 4:4:4.
 By default, the standard settings will downscale 4k content but by activating "Enhanced Mode" in the home settings, you can allow 4k passthrough.